What is self-service search?

 |<, >||Search for relational value||Data Volume > 100||Displays events where data volume is greater than 100 GB|

-For more information on how to specify your search query for the data source, see the following topics:
+For more information on how to specify your search query for the data source, see the dedicated self-service search topics.

 Select time to view event